 Fascia is the fabric that it woven throughout every part of our body to hold us together.
 Perpetually disregarded by the medical community as “unimportant” (hey, after all it does not show up on MRI’s), fascia is beginning to take its rightful place at the forefront of both cutting-edge medical research and cutting-edge treatment (particularly in the field of Sports Injuries and Chronic Pain Syndromes).
 It should!
 Fascia is arguably the most prevalent tissue in the body.

 Other than the nerve system, is there another body system that connects the distant parts of the body together in such an intimate manner?
 I say no!
 Fascia covers the body from the top of the head (Epicranial Aponeurosis) to the bottom of the feet (Plantar Fascia), and everything in between.

 When there is a tightening or restriction of the fascia in one place, it can cause pain and dysfunction in distant and seemingly unrelated locations.
 And the kicker is that problems in the fasciae not only cause pain, they cause the nerve system to misfire.
 As you can imagine, the problems associated with a misfiring nerve system are many and potentially severe.

 also be aware that what is true about fascia is true about the other Elastic, Collagen-Based Connective Tissues as well.
-Yes, ligaments are injured and respond to treatment in an almost identical manner as fascia.
-We also know from medical research that an almost identical tissue model can be applied for the treatment and healing process of tendons as well.
+Yes, ligaments are injured and respond to treatment in a similar manner to fascia.
+We also know from medical research that an almost identical tissue model can be applied for the treatment and healing process of people dealing with certain tendon issues as well.
 This is good news because tendon problems are a leading reason for musculo-skeletal doctor visits —- and Chronic Pain.